 - Scoop the bath bomb mixture into the liners, when near the tops, press down with the back of a spoon or your fingers.
 Then add remaining mixture and press down again.
 Try to pat the tops relatively smooth.

 - Put the bath bombs aside to dry for at least several hours.

 - Once dry they will be firm.
 Gently shake or blow off any crumbs.

 - Start by combining dry ingredients and chopped rosemary in a medium glass bowl.
 Whisk to blend.
 Whisk in coconut oil and peppermint oil.

 - Using a spray bottle, spritz water to moisten mixture as you stir.
 The mixture should be crumbly, but hold when squeezed.

 - Scoop mixture into bomb molds and press firmly.
 Allow to set and dry at least 4 hours in a cool, dry area.

 6. Golden Touch of Midas Bath Bomb

-Note: This is a little more labor intensive but is really a great effect when you are done.
+This is a little more labor intensive but is really a great effect when you are done.
 This will leave the bather with a golden sparkle on the skin and might have some in the tub but it washes out easily.
-Also this will make 6-8 bath bombs per recipe.
+This will make six to eight bath bombs per recipe.